 iPad ticks all the boxes

-Phones, tablets and personal computers all fit the bill, but the one that delivered best on all counts turned out to an iPad.
+Phones, tablets and personal computers all fit the bill, but for many New Zealanders the one that delivered best on all counts turned out to an iPad.

 It could be any iPad.
 In my case it was the 12.9-inch iPad Pro, but most of what I’m about to say could equally apply to a basic NZ$600 model

 The iPad has the perfect combination of features for working at home.
 The screen is much bigger than on a phone.

 Videoconferencing is a breeze.
 If you are lucky enough to work with other Apple users the FaceTime app is excellent.
 We used it for three way catch-ups with our daughters who were locked down elsewhere.

 Not everyone you deal with chooses Apple kit.
 Zoom and most other popular videoconference tools work fine on the iPad.
-In fact I find they work better on the iPad than anything else.
+In fact many people find they work better on the iPad than anything else.